chanhale/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

 ```
 Within the first block of code some interesting concepts are dealt with.
 First we create an *Array* with the various Product ID's for each switch within the stack using the `.split(",")` *method* as we previously discussed in step 2.
 The `.size()` *method* is then used to determine how many switches are in the stack.
 A blank *array* is defined for later use.
 We then create an offset variable to account for the fact that *arrays* start at zero (0) to be used throughout the template.

-Within the loop structure, we iterate through using the variable PortCount to load the regex value grep'd from the Product ID accomplished via the `.replaceAll(""C9300L?-([2|4][4|8]).*","$1"")` *method* which in each case is either 24 or 48 to denote a 24 or 48 port switch.
+Within the loop structure, we iterate through using the variable PortCount to load the regex value derived from the Product ID accomplished via the `.replaceAll(""C9300L?-([2|4][4|8]).*","$1"")` *method* which in each case is either 24 or 48 to denote a 24 or 48 port switch.
 The PortCount variable is then appended to the *array* PortTotal using the add *method*.

 We now have the data we need to configure the ports of the switch, being the number of switches, and the number of ports in each switch.
 ```